-Adopting these adjusted differentials would have a moderating impact for 2022-2023 rates as shown in the tables.
+Adopting these adjusted differentials will have a moderating impact for 2022-2023 rates as shown in the tables.
 The examples below show the breakdown in movement in the proposed rates for 2022-2023.
 It is important to understand the movement generated by changes to Council's budget as a discreet amount versus the changes in rates attributable to the change in capital value for the property.
-We have separated the impact of these two elements in these tables.
+Council have separated the impact of these two elements in these tables.

 The budget impact columns show a high degree of alignment with the rates increases indicated for year two of the 2021-2031 Ten Year Plan.
-There are no variations greater than 4.55% from what was forecast in the 2021-2031 Ten Year Plan.
+There are few variations greater than 5.00% from what was forecast in the 2021-2031 Ten Year Plan.
 The valuation impact columns show the impact of the changed capital value for each property.
-These vary according to the movement in capital value shown in the third column '% CV Move'.
+These vary according to the movement in capital value shown in the third column '% CV movement'.

-This impact is not directly controllable by Council although it has proposed a minor change to some differentials for Commercial and Accommodation properties to preserve the overall rating incidence on these two categories.
-The impact of this proposal is to reduce the upward valuation change impact for Commercial and to reduce the downward valuation change impact for Accommodation.
-This proposal is discussed in detail under Impact of Revaluation on Rates on page 19.
+This impact is not directly controllable by Council although it has confirmed a minor change to some differentials for Commercial and Accommodation properties to preserve the overall rating incidence on these two categories.
+The impact of this change is to reduce the upward valuation change impact for Commercial and to reduce the downward valuation change impact for Accommodation.

-The columns on the right-hand side labelled 'Total Rates AP23' show the total proposed rates movement for 2022-2023.
+The columns on the right-hand side of the table on the following page labelled 'Total Rates AP23' show the total proposed rates movement for 2022-2023.
 There is a high degree of variation in the movements largely as a result of the valuation impacts.
-Residential movements range from -0.81% (Arthurs Point) to 8.57% (Hāwea).
+Residential movements range from -0.29% (Arthurs Point) to 8.89% (Arrowtown).

-There are high increases for Commercial in Arrowtown (22.44%) largely driven by the capital value increase of over 100%.
+There are high increases for Commercial in Arrowtown (23.50%) largely driven by the capital value increase of over 100%.
+Country Dwellings in both Wānaka (11.82%) and Whakatipu (17.37%) also show higher increases.